Architecture and Construction

 Learn about the Architecture and Construction career cluster.

 The Architecture and Construction Career Cluster® focuses on designing, planning, managing, building and maintaining the built environment.
-Principles of Architecture provide an overview of the various fields of architecture, interior design and construction management.
+This career cluster includes occupations ranging from architect, carpenter and construction manager to electrician, plumber, and heating, air conditioning, and refrigeration technician.

 Programs of study

-The Architectural Design program of study explores the occupations and educational opportunities associated with developing, engineering, and designing building structures and facilities.
-This program of study may also include exploration into collecting and interpreting geographic information, researching and preparing maps, and interior design.
+The Architectural Drafting and Design program of study focuses on occupational and educational opportunities associated with developing, engineering, and designing building structures and facilities.
+This program of study includes reading, interpreting and drawing blueprints for the interior and exterior construction projects.

 Course pathways